Skip to content

 Rules:

-• Events are immutable: never updated or deleted.
+• Events are immutable: never updated or deleted within the retention window.

-• Subject to data retention policies (archival after configurable period).
+• Subject to data retention policies (archival after configurable period; default 90 days active, then archived to R2).

 • Job-related events (job.created, job.dispatched, job.state_changed, job.resolved, job.failed, job.cancelled, job.timed_out) follow the same immutability and retention rules.